 - In practice, products must be placed on the EU market by a legal entity established in the EU, and UK manufacturers will be required to work with an EU-based importer or distributor.

 - Customers and/or suppliers in the EU should gain an understanding how this guidance impacts their responsibilities.

 For operators exporting to the EU, the European Commission’s notice states that “As from the withdrawal date, a manufacturer or importer established in the United Kingdom will no longer be considered as an economic operator established in the Union.”
 The notice also sets out the effect of this is that relevant operators “will have to comply with the specific obligations relevant to an importer, which are different from those of a distributor”.
 Operators should consider taking professional advice as to how their obligations would change.

 Annex A: UK Approved Bodies

-If the UK leaves the EU without a deal on 29 March 2019, then existing UK notified bodies operating under the CPR will be offered conversion to UK approved body status.
+If the UK leaves the EU without a deal, then existing UK notified bodies operating under the CPR will be offered conversion to UK approved body status.
 There will be no need for existing UK notified bodies to seek re-accreditation in order to benefit from UK approved body status.

-In early 2019 notified bodies established in the UK will be contacted with more details about how the process of conversion will be managed.
+Notified bodies established in the UK were contacted on 28 February 2019 with more details about how the process of conversion will be managed.
 Where bodies act under different legislation, they should only be contacted by government once.

 Where UK notified bodies do intend to operate under the new UK framework, they will be automatically granted this status as soon as the UK leaves the EU.
 They will be listed on a UK version of the NANDO database and given a 4-digit approved body number.
 The current intention is that this will be the same number as the existing notified body number, to allow for identification of the relevant approved bodies responsible for CE marked products already in use or circulation on the market.